 Do I Have AIDS?
 Symptoms of AIDS

-This video will discuss some of the symptoms of AIDS, which is a later stage of HIV disease.
-Our hope is that some people who have developed AIDS but do not yet realize it may watch this video and see a doctor to be evaluated.
-We also hope that people will encourage friends who are experiencing these symptoms to see a doctor as well.
+This video will discuss some of the symptoms of AIDS, which is a later stage after a person has contracted HIV.
+We hope that some people who have developed AIDS but do not yet realize it may watch this video and see a doctor to be evaluated.
+If you have friends who are experiencing these symptoms, please encourage them to see a doctor as well.

 AIDS stands for Acquired Immunodeficiency Syndrome.
-It is a disease caused by the Human Immunodeficiency Virus (HIV).
-When a person becomes infected with HIV, the virus begins attacking the personÕs immune system.
-Between 40 and 90% of individuals will briefly experience symptoms of HIV infection shortly after they are first infected.1 Our video "Did I Just Contract HIV?
+It is caused by the Human Immunodeficiency Virus (HIV).
+Out of every ten people infected with HIV, between four and nine of them will briefly experience symptoms of HIV infection shortly after they are first infected.1 Our video "Did I Just Contract HIV?
 Symptoms of Primary HIV Infection" explains these initial symptoms.

 Many people do not recognize symptoms of primary HIV infection.
 Even if they do, they and their doctor usually don't realize that HIV is the cause, and the symptoms quickly disappear.
 For many years, the person infected with HIV may show no symptoms of being ill.
 In the developed world, HIV positive people look and feel healthy for 10 years on average before they develop symptoms of AIDS, and some for much longer.
 A person can be infected with HIV and not even know it.

 It can take up to six months after being infected with HIV for ordinary tests to show that you are HIV positive.
 After a person has contracted HIV, even before they test positive, itÕs possible for them to pass on the virus to others.
 Our video "Brief Introduction to HIV and AIDS" discusses how HIV is transmitted and how to reduce your risk of contracting or transmitting it.